-The following year, being commissioned again to find the route aforementioned, he boldly returned and entered the St. Lawrence river and thus became the first European to discover it.
+The following year, being commissioned again to find the route aforementioned, he boldly returned and entered the St. Lawrence River and thus became the first European to discover it.
 Since the day he discovered the river was a feast day of St. Lawrence, Cartier gave the river St. Lawrence’s name, which it has borne to this day.
 Upon sailing up the St. Lawrence, he heard tales of kingdoms located on the river.
 Interested in seeing them, and also probably hopeful of finding gold, he journeyed on.
 On his way up the river, however, he soon discovered his way blocked by rapids, and decided upon wintering in Quebec.
 His wintering didn’t go so well, as the party suffered from the dread of sailors — scurvy.
 To make matters worse, the party was lacking adequate clothing for a harsh winter such as is found in Canada.
 By the time the winter had ended and twenty-five men were lost, Cartier decided to head home.
 He compelled three Indian chiefs and eight Indian warriors who had been hospitable to him to return to France with him.
 The majority died of unknown causes shortly after arriving in France.

 Cartier returned to the St. Lawrence six years later.
 After anchoring three of his five ships, he sent the other two back to France to ask for supplies.
 Meanwhile Cartier busied himself with trying to pass the rapids that had halted him before, but failed.
 So he spent another winter on the St. Lawrence river.
-This party faired the winter better, but it was exceedingly cold for those accustomed to France’s warm climate.
+This party fared the winter better, but it was exceedingly cold for those accustomed to France’s warm climate.
 Once the winter ended, Cartier spent the following summer hunting for gold in the area (something most early explorers dreamed of finding), with but little success.
 He did discover a few diamonds, and named the location where they were discovered Cape Diamond, which name it has retained.
 The following hard winter disheartened Cartier.
 The supplies he had asked for never arrived.
-He returned home where he died in 1557 of failing health.
+He returned home, where he died in 1557 of failing health.

-Despite his rather discouraging voyages, Cartier accomplished two things: one, he established France’s claim to Canada; and two, he discovered the St. Lawrence river on June 9, 1535.
+Despite his rather discouraging voyages, Cartier accomplished two things: one, he established France’s claim to Canada; and two, he discovered the St. Lawrence River on June 9, 1535.

 Jacques Cartier Sailed Up the St. Lawrence River

-More detailed history from Thinkquest.
+More detailed history from ThinkQuest.

-Jacques Cartier’s Second Voyage to the St. Lawrence River and Interior of “Canada,” 1535-1536 (.pdf)
+Jacques Cartier’s Second Voyage to the St. Lawrence River and Interior of “Canada,” 1535-1536

 Excerpts from his journal at NationalHumanitiesCenter.org (first link).

 St. Lawrence River